Neonatal unit

 Services provided

-We have 12 cots in total which can be used for babies requiring short term intensive care, high dependency care and special care depending on the needs of the individual baby.
-Staff on the unit work hard to keep parents as much involved as possible in their baby's care and to deliver high quality, safe and effective family centred care.
+We have 12 cots which can be used for babies requiring short term intensive care, high dependency care, special care and transitional care, depending on the needs of each individual baby.
+Parents are partners in the NNU care team.

 Contact the team